|Table of Contents|

 |RSS Feed & Blog|

 The metacharacter \b is an anchor like the caret and the dollar sign.
 It matches at a position that is called a “word boundary”.
 This match is zero-length.

 There are three different positions that qualify as word boundaries:

 Simply put: \b allows you to perform a “whole words only” search using a regular expression in the form of \bword\b.
 A “word character” is a character that can be used to form words.
 All characters that are not “word characters” are “non-word characters”.

-In Perl and the other regex flavors discussed in this tutorial, there is only one metacharacter that matches both before a word and after a word.
+Most flavors, except the ones discussed below, have only one metacharacter that matches both before a word and after a word.
 This is because any position between characters can never be both at the start and at the end of a word.
 Using only one operator makes things easier for you.

 \B is the negated version of \b. \B matches at every position where \b does not.
 Effectively, \B matches at any position between two word characters as well as at any position between two non-word characters.

 Let’s see what happens when we apply the regex \bis\b to the string This island is beautiful.
 The engine starts with the first token \b at the first character T. Since this token is zero-length, the position before the character is inspected. \b matches here, because the T is a word character and the character before it is the void before the start of the string.
 The engine continues with the next token: the literal i.
 The engine does not advance to the next character in the string, because the previous regex token was zero-length. i does not match T, so the engine retries the first token at the next character position.

 \b cannot match at the position between the T and the h.
 It cannot match between the h and the i either, and neither between the i and the s.